 I've been doing a lot of this diversity work, for about 14 years now.
 I'll tell you that it's often really thankless work that goes unnoticed, but it's so worth it when it IS noticed.

 The biggest issue with diversity and inclusion in virtual summits is the speaker lineup.

 Too often, when people are putting together a lineup, they end up gathering a group of people who are just like them.
 And if they do ask others who they know, they are often asking people who also look just like them, which leads to the same results.

-This doesn't give them the ability have a well-rounded array of speakers.
-They'll get great names and great speakers, but they'll usually lack the diversity.
+This doesn't give them the ability to have a well-rounded array of speakers.
+They'll get great names and great speakers, but they'll usually lack diversity.

 It's important that people either expand their circles or get comfortable with reaching outside of their circles to find virtual summit speakers.

 Continuing to have speaker lineups made of people who are all similar perpetuates the problem.
 It says, "Only this type of person is capable of doing this thing."